MehmetMHY/sfbugs/README.md

     - Currently only scans for US phone numbers
 - Only scans text files (txt, py, css, html, js, md, etc) and PDFs
 - Does not scan image, video, and/or audio files
+- Currently, the default files/directories sfbugs ignores during a scan are: env, .DS_Store, .git, .env, node_modules, yarn.lock, & package-lock.json
+    - Handling ignored files/directories needs to be handled in a better manner

 ## Setup (With Pip)